mgs-sports-day/gsheets-getter-functions/README.md

 All but the helper functions use async/await, and depend on Underscore.js and Axios (see `package.json`).

-All functions are documented with jsDoc in `index.ts`, but have not been exported.
-Simply copy-paste into the new SD app, making modifications (TS, Fetch API, etc.) as you see fit.
+All functions are documented with jsDoc in `src/index.ts`, and are implemented as methods of the `GSheetsAPI` class.

 Returned data is sorted in spreadsheet order.

 These functions need updating year-on-year, as the spreadsheet cell references are likely to change.

-Please do not hesitate to ask if anything needs clarifying.

-*Struck-through functions have not been implemented yet.*

 ### Helper functions needed by others